chadcooper/vivian/README.md

 # vivian

-vivian is a digital media renamer and filer.
+vivian is a digital media renamer and filer written in Python.
 Give it source and destination directories and it will look for jpegs, MOVs, and mp4s in source.
 For photos, it will pull out the date/time digitized and camera model metadata from the EXIF headers and rename the file using the metadata, to a format of: